 An IDNO respondent explains that the change seems a simple and effective solution that only impacts DNO and IDNO Parties (and does not affect their respective business systems).

-A DNO respondent noted that the Change Proposal suggests “suppliers may be levying administration charges to UMS customers on a per MPANs basis” and that “there is evidence that administration charges are also levied against UMS customers by their nominated meter administrators (MAs) in respect of each additional MPAN that the MA processes for them”.
+A DNO respondent noted that the Change Proposal suggests “Suppliers may be levying administration charges to UMS Customers on a per MPANs basis” and that “there is evidence that administration charges are also levied against UMS Customers by their nominated Meter Administrators (MAs) in respect of each additional MPAN that the MA processes for them”.
 They would suggest that these charges are challenged and properly investigated to determine whether they are unjustifiably high.
 If these costs can be reduced without amending inter-distributor billing then the aims of the proposal to reduce administration costs can be achieved without the loss in cost reflectivity brought about by a reduction in the number of tariffs.

-The Working Group noted the contents within this response.
+The Working Group noted the comments within this response.
 It was highlighted that this type of analysis would be difficult to quantify as it is deals with commercial arrangement between the customer/supplier and the MAs.

 It was noted that the Working Group will make best endeavours to provide as much analysis as possible within the Change Report.